Gentlemen (album): Writing and recording

 The Afghan Whigs frontman Greg Dulli, an amateur filmmaker during his teenage years, took direct inspiration for Gentlemen's thematic concept from Francis Ford Coppola's 1982 romantic fantasy film One from the Heart, identifying especially with the lead character played by Frederic Forrest.
 "He was just a real kind of heel", Dulli explained.
 "But you could tell he didn't want to be one, that he wasn't really one."
 With this idea as an impetus, Dulli proceeded in his songwriting to see the extent to which he could explore "the dark psyche of the '90s male".

 Having covered Motown songs on the band's final release for the Sub Pop label (1992's Uptown Avondale), Dulli wanted to experiment with more sympathetic sounds through the use of minor keys and slower tempos.
 Of the Motown influence, he cited the songs' upbeat musical moods and how they framed and contrasted sad lyrics.
 "And that's what I wanted to go into on Gentlemen", he explained.
 "How far can I go into it?
 How dark is dark?"
 Dulli also drew musical inspiration from Van Morrison's influential 1968 album Astral Weeks, particularly in its use of reoccurring melodic motifs and lyrical images throughout, albeit in different forms.

-The Afghan Whigs recorded Gentlemen primarily at Ardent Studios in Memphis, with additional recording taking place at Cincinnati's Ultrasuede Studio.
+The Afghan Whigs primarily recorded Gentlemen at Ardent Studios in Memphis, with additional recording taking place at Cincinnati's Ultrasuede Studio.
 They took a "cinematic" approach to recording, with the album credits later describing the process as having been "shot on location" at Ardent.
 Along with original songs, the band recorded a cover of soul singer Tyrone Davis' 1970 song "I Keep Coming Back".